openshift-kni/eco-goinfra/README.md

 ### Code conventions
 #### Lint
 Push requested are tested in a pipeline with golangci-lint.
 It is advised to add [Golangci-lint integration](https://golangci-lint.run/usage/integrations/) to your development editor.
-It's recommended to run `make lint` before uploading a PR.
+It is recommended to run `make lint` before uploading a PR.

 #### Functions format
 If the function's arguments fit in a single line - use the following format: